Download

 Answer Choices:

-As shown above, the most common choice was option 5, the second most common answer was option 4, then option 3, then option 2, and finally option 1.
+As shown above, the most common choice was option 1, the second most common answer was option 3, then option 2, and finally option 4.

 If you are thinking about taking the certification exam, the content of this practice test question will set you up for success.
-The exam questions won’t have 2 right answers, but alcohol and diabetes is expected content on the exam.
+The exam often presents vignettes that compel test takers to determine which option incorporates a person centered approach.
+Person centered choices are usually the BEST answer.

 We hope you appreciate this week’s rationale!
 Thank you so much for taking the time to answer our Question of the Week and participate in this fun learning activity!